It's official: The overall RuPaul's Drag Race franchise has crowned fewer winners in 2025 when compared to recent years.

 Onya Nurve was a clear frontrunner from the very beginning of Drag Race season 17, and this multihyphenate queen was indeed able to Ru-define what "Nurve" meant on the show.

-As other queens went overboard trying to be everything, everywhere, all at once, Onya kept to her talents and instincts and snatched the crown without having to do a single reveal in the finale lip sync.
-Overall, a well-deserved victory that also felt like a much-needed cultural reset for the U.S. flagship series.
+As other queens went overboard trying to do everything, everywhere, all at once, Onya stuck to her instincts and snatched the crown without having to do a single reveal in the finale lip sync.
+Besides Onya's crowning being a well-deserved victory overall, this moment also felt like a cultural reset for the flagship U.S. series.

 Ginger Minj — 'RuPaul's Drag Race All Stars' Season 10